twignet/splicecom/README.md

 Without trust validation the effectiveness of SSL is drastically reduced.
 MiTM attacks are easy and effective since authentication credentials are sent in clear text over the TLS connection.

+Improvements have been made to trust and name validation in the latest apps but they are not 100% and the default vendor certificate remains trusted by default.

+Furthermore certificate name validation and revocation checking do not to be fully implemented.

 ### CVE-2023-33760 - Default SSL certificate on SSL Gateway
 Installations of the SSL Gateway will use a vendor supplied self-signed SSL certificate.